(buprenorphine and naloxone) Sublingual Film

 - Decrease in blood pressure.
 You may feel dizzy if you get up too fast from sitting or lying down.

-Common side effects of SUBOXONE sublingual film include:
+Common side effects of buprenorphine and naloxone sublingual film include:

 - Drug withdrawal syndrome